tuhinpal/bingchat-api/README.md

 ## Post Deploy

 This api need your cookie to generate conversation.
 So, you should have beta access.
 After deployment login to that bing account and open developer console.
-Then paste the code (replace your serverurl).
+Then paste the code (replace your `serverUrl`).

 ```javascript
 const cookie = document.cookie;